PUF for the Commons: Enhancing Embedded Security on the OS Level: Introduction

 We further analyse hardware aging by extensive measurements on nodes that naturally aged in the real-world environment of an open access testbed.
 We find address specific wear-out effects that link to past experiment executions.
 Our findings shall motivate testbed operators as well as software developers to invoke anti-aging strategies to their firmware.

 In this paper, we design and evaluate PUFs for the multi-purpose operating system RIOT~\cite{bghkl-rosos-18} for constrained IoT devices~\cite{RFC-7228}.
+Our configurable integration enables \one portability across heterogeneous platforms with differing hardware capabilities, and \two the replacement of modular building blocks in order to adapt to differing environmental conditions, security requirements, or the energy availability on battery driven nodes.
 To the best of our knowledge, a consistent PUF integration into a commodity IoT operating system is yet missing, even though IoT deployments increasingly rely on some (open source) operating system (OS).
 IoT applications built on top of an OS benefit from reduced implementation overhead and enhanced dependability as they reutilize existing, well-tested code such as network stacks, drivers, or crypto-libraries.
-It further enables portability across heterogeneous platforms.

 We argue that operating system software should provide crypto-primitives for PUF functions (see \autoref{fig:overview}) to make its security benefits accessible to a wide range of IoT devices.
 The application of software PUFs is not limited to low-cost platforms, though, but can also assist security hardware, which is occasionally vulnerable~\cite{thn-crngf-21}.